-James Scouller is an executive coach and partner of The Scouller Partnership, a UK-based coaching practice.
+James Scouller is an executive coach and partner of The Scouller Partnership, a UK-based executive coaching practice.
 Most of his work is with leaders.
 The Three Levels of Leadership is his first book.

 Before becoming a professional coach, he spent nearly 30 years in industry, mostly in manufacturing.
 For over a decade of that, he was chief executive of three international companies, so he understands first-hand the pressures leaders face.

 Accredited by the Association for Coaching, he holds two postgraduate coaching qualifications.
 He also trained for four years in applied psychology at the Institute of Psychosynthesis in London.